AhmedElgahama/machine-learning-model-deploy/README.md

-this repo is for making machine learning model to best fit on the data for the task using packages to explore the data , cleaning and visualizing it the data was ready to be fed to the model with using cross validation and several models i get the best model of all to deploy
+this repo is for making machine learning model to best fit on the data for the task using packages to explore the data , cleaning and visualizing it the data was ready to be fed to the model with using cross validation and several models using scikit learn i get the best model of all to deploy using flask framework

 ## prerequisite
 to avoid conflict and errors between imblearn and sklearn